 Below are links to my current research projects and my PhD work.
 You can find research outputs from this work on my publications page.

-The aim of this project is to realise processes by which these systems can be made accountable, by developing an accountability fabric for use by a variety of stakeholders.
+This project aims to realise processes by which these systems can be made accountable, by developing an accountability fabric for use by a variety of stakeholders.
 The project will use computational models of provenance – as a substrate for enabling trust; such a mechanism facilitates transparency and accountability by recording the processes, entities and agents associated with a system and its behaviours-supporting verification and compliance monitoring.

 For this research, I am working with Professor Peter Edwards and Dr Caitlin Cottrill at the University of Aberdeen.
 My primary role is of a qualitative researcher where I will conduct a series of information-seeking workshops with persons from the domains of autonomous vehicles, health care, and security. [more]

 This work was funded by a research development grant at Edinburgh Napier University with Peter Cruickshank, my colleague in the Centre for Social Informatics, as PI.
-Through this work, we investigated the security information practices associated with digital identity, in particular, the sharing of log-in details and to develop the concept of “social proxies” for managing digital identities. [more]
+Through this work, we investigated the security information practices associated with digital identity, in particular, the sharing of log-in details and the development of the concept of “social proxies” for managing digital identities. [more]

-The aim of the project was to investigate, develop, and demonstrate new ways to enable people, businesses and services to connect safely online, exploiting the complex “tapestry” of multi-modal signals woven by their everyday digital interactions.
+The project aimed to investigate, develop, and demonstrate new ways to enable people, businesses and services to connect safely online, exploiting the complex “tapestry” of multi-modal signals woven by their everyday digital interactions.

 For this research, I worked with Professor Wendy Moncur at the University of Dundee.
 My role was to run two qualitative studies looking at different aspects of determining trust in online environments: health care forums and online dating sites. [more]